How Long Can You Go Without Showering?

 1. Depression

 Even when one becomes smelly or dirty in general, depression can take away any motivation to clean up.
-It can even make taking off cloths and contact with water painful.
+It can even make taking off clothes and contact with water painful.
 Especially with bipolar depression, showering can feel like a punishment or invasion of some kind.

 2. Ablutophobia

 Ablutophobia is the fear of bathing or washing.
-A phobia is an anxiety disorder which causes great discomfort to the one suffering from it.
+A phobia is an anxiety disorder that causes great discomfort to the one suffering from it.
 The individual will thus tend to avoid the stimulus for their type of phobia.
 For ablutophobia, the stimulus is washing or showering.

 3. OCD (Obsessive Compulsive Disorder)